 \textbf{\textit{Open vs. commercial models.}} Our analysis reveals that 136 out of the 177 relevant papers (76.8\%) use open models (e.g., DeepSeek, CodeT5), whereas 106 out of 177 papers (59.9\%) consider closed models (e.g., OpenAI's GPT models, Google's Gemini, Anthropic's Claude).
 Table~\ref{tab:open_closed} describes the prevalence of open and commercial LLMs used in empirical LLM-based studies.

 \faHandPointRight\ Overall, there is an increasing use of closed models over time, particularly in the number of studies that feature only closed or commercial models.
-We raise this as a concern, as commercial models are typically less accessible to researchers due to financial constraints, and replicability is hindered as said models are often deprecated when newer versions are released.
+We raise this as a concern because commercial models are typically less financially accessible to researchers, and replicability is hindered as these models are frequently deprecated when newer versions are released.

 \textit{\textbf{Model Family \& Benchmarking.}} We examined the number of papers that consider a particular model family.
 The top 5 families of models used across all three years are: \textbf{1.} GPT-4 (47 papers), \textbf{2.} GPT-3.5 (44 papers), \textbf{3.} CodeBERT (34 papers), \textbf{4.} CodeLlama (26 papers), and \textbf{5.} CodeT5 (22 papers).
 A full table of the most popular models per year (and additional analysis on how many models were used in various papers) can be found in our online appendix~\cite{repo}.
-Most notably, we observe a significant shift toward OpenAI’s commercial models from 2023 to 2025: while CodeBERT was the most popular model in 2023 (featured in 11 out of 32 papers, 34\%), by 2025 it appears in only 12 out of 90 papers (13\%), ranking fifth, whereas GPT-3.5 and GPT-4 feature in 39 (43\%) and 45 (50\%) papers, respectively.
+Most notably, we observe a significant shift toward OpenAI’s commercial models from 2023 to 2025: while CodeBERT was the most popular model in 2023 (featuring in 11 out of 32 papers, or 34\%), by 2025 it appears in only 12 out of 90 papers (13\%), ranking fifth, whereas GPT-3.5 and GPT-4 feature in 39 (43\%) and 45 (50\%) papers, respectively.

 For each study utilising an LLM to solve a given task, we checked whether the LLM is benchmarked with at least one non-LLM approach.
-While the number of studies benchmarking their proposal against non-LLM techniques has increased over time, the proportion of those doing so has decreased.
-In particular, 27 out of 32 papers (84.4\%) did so in 2023, 36 out of 55 (65.5\%) in 2024, and 51 out of 90 (56.7\%) in 2025.
+While the number of studies benchmarking their proposal against non-LLM techniques has increased over time, the proportion of studies that do so has decreased.
+Specifically, 27 out of 32 papers (84.4\%) did so in 2023, 36 out of 55 (65.5\%) in 2024, and 51 out of 90 (56.7\%) in 2025.

 \faHandPointRight\ We observe a shift in the technologies adopted, from BERT-based models in 2023 to GPT-based models in 2025.
-While the adoption of more complex and costly technologies is increasing, there does not seem to be a corresponding increase in benchmarking them against non-LLM counterparts.
+While the adoption of more complex and costly technologies increases, there does not seem to be a corresponding increase in benchmarking them against non-LLM counterparts.
 This should be prioritised to ensure the adoption of these technologies remains cost-effective.